Trilldog13/java-scala-interview-example/README.md

 This week I’ve been focusing on the **Senior Backend Software Engineer (Picking & Orchestration)** role.

 This role is central to our In-Store Fulfilment (ISF) mission, where we build cloud-based systems to automate online customer orders at scale across 11 countries.
-Candidates should understand that we are looking for strong backend engineers who can bridge the gap between core JVM engineering and the future of AI-assisted development[cite: 6, 25]. [cite_start]This framework helps candidates prepare by outlining our focus on distributed systems, high availability, and collaborative architectural design[cite: 16, 25].
+Candidates should understand that we are looking for strong backend engineers who can bridge the gap between core JVM engineering and the future of AI-assisted development.This framework helps candidates prepare by outlining our focus on distributed systems, high availability, and collaborative architectural design

 If you’ve come across this repo by chance and it’s sparked your interest, don’t hesitate to reach out at **jonathan.trillwood@ocado.com** — I’m always open to a conversation about great hiring and great engineers.